 Pancakes made of rice flour and coconut dough, they are usually served for breakfast.
 Like our pancakes, they can be eaten in several ways in sweet and savory versions.

 A local classic, red lentils are cooked in coconut milk, the basis of every curry feast.

 Food in Sri Lanka is very cheap.
 Thanks to the proximity of the sea, you can have fresh fish and shellfish for a fraction of the price in comparison with what you can get in Europe.

 - Fresh coconut about LKR 40

 - Fried rice about LKR 40500

 - Lobster about LKR 40400

 Where you can best find yourself in Sri Lanka

-As in every country, the rule is that, you would the best food where the locals go.
-In many tourist restaurants, they adapt the food to our tastes and it is not so authentic.
-It is definitely better to try smaller buffets, dining rooms or stalls than renowned restaurants.
-If you choose private accommodation, for example according to the Lonely Planet guide, we definitely recommend you try the home cooking, which will certainly be offered to you—prices will not be much different from those in restaurants.
+As in every country, the rule is that you would find out the best food where the locals go.
+In many tourist restaurants, they adjust the food to our tastes and it is not so authentic.
+It is definitely better to try smaller buffets in dining rooms or stalls than renowned restaurants.
+If you choose private accommodation, for example according to the Lonely Planet guide, we definitely recommend you try the home cooking, which will certainly offer you prices not different much from those in restaurants.